Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

+\emph{Proof of subclaim:} As in several other proofs below, it is useful to split the proof into two cases: 5 pt

+\emph{No breaking along $D_{i,\infty}$:} Because $\delta_{\v_{0}}$ is taken arbitrarily small, the energy of the Floer trajectories is arbitrarily small as well (independently of $q$).
+Then a simpler version of the monotonicity argument from Lemma \ref{lem: money} (note that the arguments there apply equally well to the space $PD_I$) implies that the trajectories cannot escape $U_{I,\ell}^{loc}$ and hence cannot approach $D_{i,\infty}.$ 5 pt

-\emph{Proof of subclaim:} For $D_{i,\infty}$, this follows by monotonicity using the fact that the energies of solutions are small and a simpler version of the argument of Lemma \ref{lem: money} applied to the space $PD_I$.
-For $D_{i,0}$ or $D_{i,I}$, this follows by action considerations as in Lemma \ref{lem: anyJ}.
-More precisely, note that by shrinking $\delta_{\v_{0}}$ we can suppose the energy of the Floer trajectories is arbitrarily small(independently of $q$).
+\emph{No breaking along $D_{i,0}$ or $D_{i,I}$:} This follows by action considerations as in Lemma \ref{lem: anyJ}.
+As in the previous case, by shrinking $\delta_{\v_{0}}$ we can suppose the energy of the Floer trajectories is arbitrarily small.
 Suppose that a trajectory from $x_1$ to $x_0$ breaks along some $y$ in $D_{i,0}$ or $D_{i,I}$.
-Using a fiber capping for $x_1$, $-F(x_1)$, we can cap this trajectory to obtain a capping of $y$ which differs from the fiber capping $-F(y)$ by some element $A$ with $A \cdot D_{i, \infty}$ i.e. in the decomposition \eqref{eq: hurdec}, $A=A_1$.
-So, we have that either $\omega_{loc}(A)=0$ or $|\omega_{loc}(A)|>\omega_{min}.$ The rest proceeds as in the proof of Lemma \ref{lem: anyJ}. \emph{End of proof of subclaim.} 5 pt
+Using a fiber capping for $x_1$, $-F(x_1)$, we can cap this trajectory to obtain a capping of $y$ which differs from the fiber capping $-F(y)$ by some element $A.$ As argued in the previous case, the trajectories themselves stay away from $D_{i,\infty}$, and hence we have that $A \cdot D_{i, \infty}=0$.
+So, by examining \eqref{eq:cohomologyclasslocal}, we see that either $\omega_{loc}(A)=0$ or $|\omega_{loc}(A)| \geq \omega_{min}$ (as defined in \S \ref{subsection:controlPSS}).
+The rest proceeds as in the proof of Lemma \ref{lem: anyJ}. \emph{End of proof of subclaim.} 5 pt

 It follows by definition that when $q=1$,

 We aim to show that these coincide with the cohomologies $H^*(U^{loc}_{\v_{0}}) \cong H^*(X^{loc}_I)$ .
 To do this, we adapt a well-known argument of Hofer and Salamon \cite[Lemma 7.1]{Hofer-Salamon} to show that for some $q \gg 0$ sufficiently large, all of the Floer trajectories are $t$-independent and coincide with Morse trajectories.
 We explain briefly why their proof carries over to our non-compact setting.
 The first step in their proof is a compactness argument.
 Given a sequence of curves $u_q$ with $q \to \infty$ which are not $t$-independent, Hofer and Salamon employ a compactness argument to show that one may produce a sequence of curves $v_q$ converging to a possibly broken $t$-independent solution $v_\infty$.
 This argument applies here for the same reasons that Floer cohomology in $X^{loc}_I$ is well-defined i.e. by excluding undesired breakings along $\D$ as in the proof of the above.